-7.4 Capital Investment Manual and other Department of Health Guidance
+7.3 Capital Investment Manual, NHSI and Department of Health and Social Care and Social Care capital investment guidance

-The Trust shall comply as far as is practicable with the requirements of the Department of Health "Capital Investment Manual" and "Estate code" in respect of capital investment and estate and property transactions.
-In the case of management consultancy contracts the Trust shall comply as far as is practicable with Department of Health guidance "The Procurement and Management of Consultants within the NHS".
+The Trust shall comply as far as is practicable with the requirements of Capital regime, investment and property business case approval guidance for NHS providers issued by NHS Improvement and the Department of Health and Social Care and Social Care, "Capital Investment Manual" and Estate Code in respect of capital investment and estate and property transactions.
+In the case of management consultancy contracts the Trust shall comply as far as is practicable with the requirements of guidance issued by NHS Improvement on Consultancy spending approval criteria Department of Health guidance "The Procurement and Management of Consultants within the NHS".

-7.5 Formal Competitive Tendering
+7.4 Formal Competitive Tendering

-Trust Officers will as a matter of course seek to use NHS or other Public Body Contracts.
+- 7.4.1 Trust Officers will as a matter of course seek to use NHS or other Public Body Contracts.
 In cases where they are not available or are inappropriate for use the following rules by value apply.
-All values are for the total procurement value over the life of the goods/services.

-Both quotations and tenders are formal requests from the Trust to potential suppliers to provide prices/costs against a defined procurement.
+All values are for the total procurement value over the life of the goods/services. - 7.4.2 Both quotations and tenders are formal requests from the Trust to potential suppliers to provide prices/costs against a defined procurement.

-Tenders representing a value greater that the OJEU level and more complicated procurements will comprise a range of standard documentation as advised by the Department of Health and Government.

-In cases where the Trust, by prior agreement, uses another Public Body to undertake procurement then the Statutory Framework of that Body will apply to the procurement - the Trust having agreed and documented this in advance.

-In cases where the Trust, by prior agreement, undertakes procurement on behalf of another Public Body the Trust's Statutory Framework will apply - all parties having agreed and documented this in advance.
+- 7.4.3 Tenders representing a value greater that the GPA level and more complicated procurements will comprise a range of standard documentation as advised by the Department of Health and Social Care and Government. - 7.4.4 In cases where the Trust, by prior agreement, uses another Public Body to undertake procurement then the Statutory Framework of that Body will apply to the procurement the Trust having agreed and documented this in advance. - 7.4.5 In cases where the Trust, by prior agreement, undertakes procurement on behalf of another Public Body the Trust's Statutory Framework will apply all parties having agreed and documented this in advance.

-7.5.1 General Applicability
+7.5 General Applicability

-The Trust shall ensure that competitive tenders are invited for:

-- the supply of goods, materials and manufactured articles; - the rendering of services including all forms of management consultancy services (other than specialised services sought from or provided by the DH); - For the design, construction and maintenance of building and engineering works (including construction and maintenance of grounds and gardens); for disposals.
+- 7.5.1 The Trust shall ensure that competitive tenders are invited for: - (a) the supply of goods, materials and manufactured articles; - (b) the rendering of services including all forms of management consultancy services (other than specialised services sought from or provided by the DHSC); - (c) For the design, construction and maintenance of building and engineering works (including construction and maintenance of grounds and gardens); for disposals.

-7.5.2 Health Care Services
+7.6 Health Care Services

-Where the Trust elects to invite tenders for the supply of healthcare services these Standing Orders and Standing Financial Instructions shall apply as far as they are applicable to the tendering procedure and need to be read in conjunction with Standing Financial Instruction No. 18 and No. 19.
+7.6.1 Where the Trust elects to invite tenders for the supply of healthcare services these Standing Orders and Standing Financial Instructions shall apply as far as they are applicable to the tendering procedure and need to be read in conjunction with Standing Financial Instruction No. 16.

-7.5.3 Exceptions and instances where formal tendering need not be applied
+7.7 Exceptions and instances where formal tendering need not be applied

-It should be noted that European Procurement Law applies at all times and cannot be waivered.
-Trust Procurement will advise budget holders as to how compliance can be achieved.

-Formal tendering procedures need not be applied where:

-- (a) the estimated expenditure or income does not, or is not reasonably expected to, exceed £35,000; - (b) where the supply is proposed under special arrangements negotiated by the DH in which event the said special arrangements must be complied with;

-(c) regarding disposals as set out in Standing Financial Instructions No. 23;

-Formal tendering procedures mav be waived in the following circumstances:
+- 7.7.1 It should be noted that GPA applies at all times and cannot be waivered.
+Trust Procurement will advise budget holders as to how compliance can be achieved. - 7.7.2 Formal tendering procedures need not be applied where: - (a) the estimated expenditure or income does not, or is not reasonably expected to, exceed £35,000; - (b) where the supply is proposed under special arrangements negotiated by the DHSC in which event the said special arrangements must be complied with; - (c) regarding disposals as set out in Standing Financial Instructions No. 16.13. - 7.7.3 Formal tendering procedures may be waived in the following circumstances: - (a) in very exceptional circumstances where the Chief Executive decides that formal tendering procedures would not be practicable or the estimated expenditure or income would not warrant formal tendering procedures, and the circumstances are detailed in an appropriate Trust record;